garnertb/github-contributions/README.md

 ![Github Contributions](/img/contributions.png?raw=true "Contributions Screenshot")

 This is a Python module that returns a Github user's public contribution counts.
-I built this because we wanted to show off public contribution counts on our website but the GitHub API does not expose the aggregate contribution statistics on the user resource.
+I built this because we wanted to show off contribution counts on our website but the GitHub API does not expose the aggregate contribution statistics on the user resource.

 ## install